ipfs/kubo/docs/add-code-flow.md

             - **[UnixFS] [`(BasicDirectory).AddChild(ctx, name, ipld.Node)`](https://github.com/ipfs/go-unixfs/blob/v1.1.16/io/directory.go#L137)** - *Add child to `BasicDirectory`*

                 > IMPORTANT: It should be noted that the `BasicDirectory` object uses the `ProtoNode` type object which is an implementation of the `ipld.Node` interface, seen and used throughout this document.
-Ideally the `ipld.Node` should always be used, unless we need access tp specific functions from `ProtoNode` (like `Copy()`) that are not available in the interface.
+Ideally the `ipld.Node` should always be used, unless we need access to specific functions from `ProtoNode` (like `Copy()`) that are not available in the interface.

                 This method first attempts to remove any old links (`ProtoNode.RemoveNodeLink(name)`) to the `ProtoNode` prior to adding a link to the newly added `ipld.Node`, using `ProtoNode.AddNodeLink(name, ipld.Node)`.